dimitri-nicolo/calico/master/reference/calicoq/index.md

                                  configuration in YAML or JSON format.
                                  [default: /etc/calico/calicoctl.cfg]

   -r --hide-rule-matches         Don't show the list of policies and profiles whose
                                  rule selectors match the specified endpoint (or an endpoint on the specified host) as an allowed or disallowed source/destination.

   -s --hide-selectors            Don't show the detailed selector expressions involved
                                  (that cause each displayed policy or profile to apply to or match various endpoints).

   -d --debug                     Log debugging information to stderr.

+  -o <output> --output=<output>  Output format.
+Either yaml, json, or ps.
+                                 [default: ps]
 ```